Stories of how activism and history can bring us closer together

 She climbed with Edmund Hillary and Tenzing Norgay on Mt.
 Everest, covered wars across deserts, and wrote dozens of books, including the Pax Britannica trilogy — her at once lyrical and irreverent history of the British Empire — fine novels, and scores of essays about the world’s great cities.
 Listen to, or savor, her description of Hong Kong, just before the handover from British to Chinese control.

-Pickens exhibits her renown murals in the United Kingdom
+Pickens exhibits her renowned murals in the United Kingdom

 by in ASHEVILLE MADE